 - Consideration (e.g. in return for doing work/providing a service the ‘worker’ receives payment).

-When agreeing to a contract if you are self-employed – be clear of the services that you are carrying out and the timescales.
+When agreeing to a contract if you are self-employed – be clear of the services that you’re carrying out and the timescales.
 The contract is the legal document but it can be supported by other documents that are referred to in it, these include:

 Changing Terms in a Contract (for Employees)

-- Your contract or Company Handbook may include a ‘variation’, ‘flexibility’ or ‘mobility’ clause that allow your employer to make changes if they are reasonable.
+- Your contract or Company Handbook may include a ‘variation’, ‘flexibility’ or ‘mobility’ clause that allow your employer to make changes if they’re reasonable

-- You can also ask to change the terms in your contract e.g. pay (you have no automatic right to a pay rise unless this is written in your contract), different working hours.
-See our Guide to Flexible Working here.
+- You can also ask to change the terms in your contract e.g. pay (you’ve no automatic right to a pay rise unless this is written in your contract), different working hours.
+See our Guide to Flexible Working here

-- If your contract is altered without your consent and you continue working in accordance with the new terms of your contract, without objecting, you will be seen to have accepted the changes.
+- If your contract is altered without your consent and you continue working in accordance with the new terms of your contract, without objecting, you’ll be seen to have accepted the changes

-- If your contract is altered without your consent and you are unhappy with the changes you can make it clear, in writing, that you are working under protest and explain your reasons.
+- If your contract is altered without your consent and you’re unhappy with the changes, you can make it clear, in writing, that you’re working under protest and explain your reasons

-- You should then raise a grievance detailing your complaint (you cannot work ‘under protest’ indefinitely without bringing a grievance or making a complain to an Employment Tribunal).
-You will then be in a position to bring a claim against your Employer for breach of contract and/or, if you have resigned, constructive dismissal although you must make a complaint to an Tribunal within 3 months of the ‘event’ normally.
-This is a last resort option so please take advice from the Citizens Advice/ACAS/a legal advisor before bringing any claim/resigning.
+- You should then raise a grievance detailing your complaint (you can’t work ‘under protest’ indefinitely without bringing a grievance or making a complaint to an Employment Tribunal).
+You’ll then be in a position to bring a claim against your Employer for breach of contract and/or, if you’ve resigned, constructive dismissal, although you must make a complaint to an Tribunal within three months of the ‘event’ normally.
+This is a last resort option so please take advice from the Citizens Advice/ACAS/a legal advisor before bringing any claim/resigning

-- If you do not wish to raise a grievance or make a claim to an Employment Tribunal then you may eventually have to accept the changes.
+- If you don’t wish to raise a grievance or make a claim to an Employment Tribunal, you may eventually have to accept the changes

-- Ultimately, if you are unwilling to accept the changes your Employer wishes to bring in they may choose to dismiss you and re-hire you on a new contract with the new terms and conditions they wish to implement.
-As this is a dismissal you could bring a claim for unfair dismissal (whether you accept the offer of re-engagement on the new terms or not) but it is likely that your Employer will argue it was a fair dismissal for business reasons.
+- Ultimately, if you’re unwilling to accept the changes your Employer wishes to bring in, they may choose to dismiss you and rehire you on a new contract with the new terms and conditions they wish to implement.
+As this is a dismissal, you could bring a claim for unfair dismissal (whether you accept the offer of re-engagement on the new terms or not), but it’s likely that your Employer will argue it was a fair dismissal for business reasons.
 If your Employer can demonstrate that it had a good, sound business reason for making the changes and they followed a fair procedure to introduce these (including appropriate notice periods) and acted reasonably to successfully defend an unfair dismissal claim in these circumstances.
 For more information about Dismissals to bring in a new contract with new terms and conditions see our article here.

 This document from ACAS provides a lot more advice about contracts, changing their terms and notice periods.

-In an interesting 2013 case, Borrer v Cardinal Security Ltd, Borrer was a Security Guard for Cardinal Security for 4 years.
-His main place of work was at Morrisons in Brighton, where he worked for 2 years on a regular 48 hour week.
-His Contract with Cardinal (which could be described as a zero-hours contract) did not specify his hours of work but said “your working hours will be specified by your line manager”.
+In an interesting 2013 case, Borrer v Cardinal Security Ltd, Borrer was a Security Guard for Cardinal Security for four years.
+His main place of work was at Morrisons in Brighton, where he worked for two years on a regular 48 hour week.
+His Contract with Cardinal (which could be described as a zero-hours contract) didn’t specify his hours of work but said “your working hours will be specified by your line manager”.